AmitRockBear/Advanced_Topics_In_Programming_hw1/README.md

 ### `Logger.h` and `Logger.cpp`

 These files define the `Logger` class, implemented as a singleton to handle logging functionalities within the program.
 The class includes methods for logging informational messages (`logInfo`) and error messages (`logError`).
-It supports logging to standard output (`logToStdout`) and standard error (`logToStderr`), with the exception that logs won't print to `stdout` if `useVisualizer=true` in `config.txt` so the user can see the visualization.
+It supports logging to standard output (`logToStdout`) and standard error (`logToStderr`).
 Additionally, the logger logs to a file specified in the configuration under the key `logToFile` (in case the key doesn't exist the program has a default fallback value and will log to `application.log`).

 ## Error Handling